-In 2017, Kristine’s research, “Croatian Clarinet Concertos: The Cultivation of Traditions after 1952” was accepted for the International Clarinet Association Research Competition in Orlando, Florida and published in the March 2018 issue of the Clarinet and Saxophone.
+Her research, “Croatian Clarinet Concertos: The Cultivation of Traditions after 1952” was accepted for the International Clarinet Association Research Competition in Orlando, Florida in 2017 and was published in the Clarinet and Saxophone.
 In 2014, she was also a semi-finalist for the ICA Research Competition in Baton Rouge, Louisiana for her research on “The Chronological Clarinet: Musical Identities of Widor, Milhaud, Smith, and Mandat”.
-An active chamber musician, Kristine performed with Adagio Trio, comprised of soprano, clarinet, and piano.
-She has performed at the Vandoren Ensemble Festival, hosted by the University of Illinois-Champaign Urbana.
-Ms. Dizon toured with the Grand Symphonic Winds in China, performing at the National Centre of the Performing Arts in Beijing and the Shanghai World Expo.
+She performed with Adagio Trio, comprised of soprano, clarinet, and piano.
+She has performed at the Vandoren Ensemble Festival and toured with the Grand Symphonic Winds in China, performing at the National Centre of the Performing Arts in Beijing and the Shanghai World Expo.

-Ms. Dizon was awarded the J. William Fulbright/Camões Institute Scholarship to study clarinet and orchestral conducting at the Escola Superior de Música Artes e Espectáculo.
+Ms. Dizon was awarded the J. William Fulbright/Camões Institute Scholarship to study clarinet and orchestral conducting at the Escola Superior de Música Artes e Espectáculo with António Saiote.
 Ms. Dizon received a Master’s degree in Clarinet Performance at Southern Illinois University-Carbondale and degrees in European History and Music at the University of Minnesota-Twin Cities.
-Previous teachers include António Saiote and Eric Mandat.
-Kristine was a member of the Minnesota National Guard Army 34th Infantry Division Band as a clarinetist and also a Saxophonist with the Illinois National Guard 144th Band.
+She has performed in masterclasses with Josep Fuster Martinez, Alain Damiens, Henri Bok, Nuno Pinto, Dr. Jane Carl, Richard Stoltzman, Charles Neidich, Howard Klug and Ricardo Morales.

 Kristine is an artist for Silverstein Works and Barkley Mouthpieces.